Dandelion jelly is like sunshine in a jar, and it’s the perfect way to brighten your morning toast.

 The basic steps are simple:

-- Harvest dandelion flowers
+- Harvest dandelion flowers (or purchase them dried)

 - Separate yellow dandelion petals from green parts

 - Boil dandelion tea with pectin and lemon juice

 - Add Sugar